alexqfredrickson/notes/terraform.md

 ### Backends

-* State files live in Terraform workspaces, which (in-turn) live in Terraform backends.
+* Backends house workspaces, which house state files.
-* Some (but not all) Terraform backends support multiple workspaces - for instance, if you need a different workspace for "production" versus "development".
+* Some (but not all) Terraform backends support multiple workspaces.

 ### Workspaces

-A Terraform workspace is like an atomic instance of state data.
+Workspaces are like atomic instances of state data.

+They are useful in representing individual environments.
+For example: a "production" workpace versus a "development" workspace.

 ### Provisioners

-Terraform provisioners invoke scripts imperatively, which generally breaks Terraform's declarative model.
+Provisioners execute imperative scripts.
+This breaks Terraform's declarative model, and should be used "as a last resort".

 ### Providers

-Terraform providers
+Providers are plugins that tell Terraform how to interact with external hosting environments.

 ## Commands